akilby/tributary-cache/README.md

 It's still kludgy, but very handy, especially for data science workflows.
 If you have scripts that process data, you can wrap them in a function, register the function, and the cacher will save to disk and retrieve it whenever you need it, eliminating the need for many poorly-named saved files produced by intermediate steps of data cleaning or processing.

 Warning: this package does its best to search for all functions called by the memoized function, but it does not yet work perfectly.
-To be safe, you should
+To be safe, you can set the rerun flag to True at the end of the project, and it will rerun everything from scratch.
+(Alternatively, this can be done by pointing the cacher to a fresh cache directory with no files)

 ```python